1800s

 pentax protype ei still video camera 1988

 PENTAX - 1988.
 Pentax prototype of EI series of still video cameras.
 Shown at Photokina '88.
 1/2-inch 360K CCD.
 B&W images recorded to floppy disk.
 3X 8mm to 24mm f/2.8 zoom.
 10-20 seconds audio per frame.
 Understanding Electronic Photography, John J. Larish, 1990, p41.
 Click on image for enlarged view.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED

 https://books.google.com/books?id=G3D3v_S6X7UC&pg=PA56&lpg=PA56&dq=%22CHINON+S-2000%22&source=bl&ots=UNtlVV4Azz&sig=4H0dSl0oc7jD0Ir2icVCpGJ72Xs&hl=en&sa=#v=onepage&q